svioletg/viMusBot/README.md

 ## How To Use

-I've tried to make the following as thorough as I can, but if you don't mind some googling, here's the short version:
+I've tried to make the following as thorough as I can, but if you don't mind some googling or are more familiar with the command line, here's the short version:

 ---